-These kits can replace anything from 100 watt to 1000 watt HID shoebox with an easy to install shoebox retrofit unit, and its really as easy as a bulb and ballast replacement.
+These kits can replace anything from 100 to 1000 watt HID shoebox.
+It's an easy to install shoebox retrofit unit, and its easy as a bulb and ballast replacement.

-Our Ultra High Efficiency Retrofit Solutions are all DLC Premium Listed, which can translate into larger rebates for you.
-And retrofitting your shoebox lights is simple and easy - No more difficult than a bulb and ballast replacement.
+Our Ultra High Efficiency Retrofit Solutions are all DLC Premium Listed.
+This can translate into larger rebates for you.
+Retrofitting your shoebox lights is simple and easy.
+Its no more difficult than a bulb and ballast replacement.